rstessinari/linuxConfigurationFiles/README.md

 5. download vcxsrv.zsh , emacs.vbs , and emacs.launcher.zsh files from https://github.com/rstessinari/linuxConfigurationFiles
 6. change the location of the zsh files in the emacs.launcher.zsh
 7. give +x permission to the *.zsh files

+### Change terminal colors

+Right-click title bar and select "Properties", and follow the steps:
+1. select "Screen Text" and note which color box got highlighted
+2. select 10th color box where the dark blue color is
+3. set rgb values to 59,120,255 (or your favorite blue)
+4. select the color box noted in the first step

 # Docker